maxcwolf/linux-on-windows-guide/README.md

 ## 5. Install Git for Windows (_Optional_)

 > **NOTE**: Git for Windows is included in the full version of Cmder.
 Only complete this step if you are not using Cmder.
+This will allow us to use Git in the Windows command line and Powershell.

 1. Download Git for Windows [**here**](https://git-scm.com/download/win).
 2. Click 'Next' and on the following `Select Components` screen, choose at least the following options and click 'Next':